Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-R_PE2NXxUlw.md

 ### Transcript

-> so here comes the tricky part i'm going to jump back on stream bam to the game and then if we look for a stream by the way i challenge anyone to play the entire game with the debug text only like x percent yeah yeah that's amazing upload that to uh speedrun archives immediately
+> so here comes the tricky part i'm going to jump back on stream bam to the game and then if we look for a stream by the way i challenge anyone to play the entire game with the debug text only like x percent yeah yeah that's amazing upload that to, speedrun archives immediately